CMSgov/bluebutton-web-server/docker-compose/readme.md

 ```
 python manage.py migrate bb2_tools 0001
 ```
 NOTE: The number corresponds to the value right before the migration that you want to remove.
-You can also use `zero` and that will remove all migrations for that model.
+You can also use `zero` and that will remove all migrations for that app.

 The output would look like the following:
 ```